abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 //Other codes..
 ```

-- `book` is a nullable prop.
-It'll store selected book, if book parameter is null then we'll create new book.
+- `book` is a nullable property.
+It'll store the selected book, if the book parameter is null then we'll create a new book.

 ![Book List With Options](../../images/book-list-with-options.png)